mja65/Emu68-Imager/docs/amigautilities.md

 ## Locale preferences

 You will also be asked to setup your Locale preferences.
-This is important for Clock to be set correctly when you go online.
+This is important for Clock to be set correctly when you go online (which is a requirement for accessing https sites).

 ## Additional settings after Workbench first boots

 ## RTG Screenmodes

-We have provided a Picasso96 settings file with a lot of usefull resolutions pre-set for you.
+We have provided a Picasso96 settings file with a lot of useful resolutions pre-set for you.
 Just run the ScreenMode preferences and set any resolution you like.
 It will display on your HDMI display.
 Workbench will be much snappier and you will be able to enjoy millions of colours.
 We have also installed PeterK's icon library that takes advantage of all these colours so you can install PNG icons in all their glory.

 ## Formatting of extra Work partitions

-If your SD Card is bigger than 100GB and you set up Work partition to be bigger than 101GB then it will be split into more partitions.
-First partition named Work: is already formatted, but you will need to format the rest your self.
+If your SD Card is bigger than 100GB and you set up Work partition to be bigger than 101GB (the maximum PFS supports) then it will be split into additional partitions.
+The first partition named Work: is already formatted, but you will need to format the rest yourself.
 Just select the **Non Initialized** partition icon and on the right click Icons menu select Format disk, then follow the instructions and format the partition.

 ---